sfaist/docs/api-reference/mappings.md

 }
 ```

-This would remove HTML tags, trim whitespace, and capitalize the first letter of each word in the product description.

 ### Choice Mappings

-Choice mappings allow you to map specific source values to predefined target values.
-This is particularly useful for standardizing categorical data or handling enumerations.
-Here's an expanded explanation with examples:
+Use choice mappings to standardize and map specific source values to predefined target values, making it easier to handle categorical data or enumerations.

 ```graphql
 {